-Growing up in a historical town in the heart of Hungary she discovered her great interest in the arts and crafts and started her artistic education at the age of 15.
-Eszter Imre’s most beloved material is porcelain, in which many of her designs are created.
+Growing up in a historical town in the heart of Hungary, she discovered her great interest in the arts and crafts and started her artistic education at 15.
+Eszter’s most beloved material is porcelain, in which many of her designs are created.
 Her attention is to show the best of the material’s nature and visually describe functions with elegance and simplicity.

-The idea of creating handmade candles was born in 2014, out of Julie Clarke’s passion for natural candles, botanical fragrance and general wellbeing.
-She trained in the art under a master candle maker in Wales, and now uses bespoke botanical fragrances in her work.
+Creating handmade candles was born in 2014 out of Julie’s passion for natural candles, botanical fragrances, and general well-being.
+She trained in the art under a master candlemaker in Wales and now uses bespoke botanical fragrances in her work.
 Every candle is hand-poured into stoneware or porcelain vessels that can be reused after the candle’s life.

-Akia Obrist grew up in northern Switzerland.
+Akia grew up in northern Switzerland.
 At 15, she knew she wanted to become a ceramist and completed her apprenticeship in Rheinfelden.
-Since then, she has remained true to her profession – creating ceramics has been a continual thread running through her life.
+Since then, she has remained true to her profession – creating ceramics has been a continual thread throughout her life.

-SEP Jordan works with women artisans who are living in Jordan’s Jerash Camp.
-The highly skilled artists hand-embroider shawls, made of luxurious Italian fabrics, with traditional Palestinian, Biblical and Islamic geometric patterns.
-SEP Jordan has an emotional and economic impact on the lives of over 500 women and their families, who happen to be refugees.
+SEP works with women artisans who are living in Jordan’s Jerash Camp.
+The highly skilled artists hand-embroider shawls made of luxurious Italian fabrics with traditional Palestinian, Biblical, and Islamic geometric patterns.
+SEP has an emotional and economic impact on the lives of over 500 women and their families who happen to be refugees.